Small Business Income Taxes

 The average effective tax rate for small businesses of all types is an estimated 19.8 percent.

 The effective tax rate is the average rate of tax for a business or an individual taxpayer and is calculated by dividing the total tax paid by the taxable income.

 Small business owners calculate their business profit or loss for income taxes and then include that information on their own personal tax returns.
 The following information will help you know which forms to use and how to compile the information you need for these forms.

-Since small business file their business tax returns with their personal returns, the due is the same as the personal income tax return due date – April 15.
+Since small businesses file their business tax returns with their personal returns, the return is duethe same time the personal income tax return due date – April 15.
 If that due date falls on a weekend or holiday, the next business day is the due date for that year.